Jeff Seidel: Personal life

 Seidel married Penina Greene, daughter of scientist, academic, and Chabad baal teshuva Professor Velvl Greene.
 She is an oncology nurse at the Hadassah Medical Center on Mount Scopus.
 They live in the Jewish Quarter of the Old City in Jerusalem.

-In December 2014 Seidel's car was attacked by more than one dozen Arab youths as he drove two friends to the Jewish cemetery on the Mount of Olives.
+In December 2014, Seidel's car was stoned by a crowd of youths while he was driving toward the Mount of Olives Jewish Cemetery.
 His car sustained 4,000 shekels' ($1,000) worth of damage, but he was uninjured.
 One of his passengers was treated for a scratched cornea caused by splintered glass.